curl/curl/tests/README.md

   A curl build with `--enable-debug` offers more verbose output in the logs.
   This applies not only for test cases, but also when running it standalone with `curl -v`.
-A curl built with debug is ***not suitable for production***, but it greatly helps to track down problems.
+While a curl debug built is
+  ***not suitable for production***, it is often helpful in tracking down problems.

-  Sometimes, one needs very detailed logging of operations, but does not want to drown in output.
+  Sometimes, one needs detailed logging of operations, but does not want to drown in output.
 The newly introduced *connection filters* allows one to dynamically increase log verbosity for a particular *filter type*.
 Example: